Sidx369/Air-Skribbl/README.md

 # Air-Skribbl
-Play Skribbl on air using Computer Vision
+A fun game, play Skribbl on air using Computer Vision